ryan-weil/ryan-weil.github.io/_posts/2024-12-14-LUMMA-STEALER.md

 44. 3 jnz    eax.4{72}, ((#0x139F.4*eax.4{72})-#1.4), @67 ; 43335D inverted_jx u=eax.4
 ```

 The above is a screenshot from `MMAT_CALLS` showing how legitimate instruction can appear in blocks that have junk instructions.
-You may be wondering why I'm suddenly at `MMAT_CALLS` after spending the entiriety of this project working at `MMAT_LOCOPT`.
+You may be wondering why I'm suddenly at `MMAT_CALLS` after spending the entirety of this project working at `MMAT_LOCOPT`.
 Well, I was originally trying to remove the opaques/junk at `MMAT_LOCOPT` and was running some issues.
-See how the each instruction, despite containg a ton of operations only is technically one line?
+See how each instruction, despite containing a ton of operations only is technically one line?
 During `MMAT_LOCOPT`, Hex-Rays had not performed any optimizations on the instructions and I was getting all sorts of different instruction patterns which broke my signature.

 ```
 226. 0 ; 2WAY-BLOCK 226 INBOUNDS: 131 OUTBOUNDS: 227 228 [START=43332C END=43335F] MINREFS: STK=0/ARG=D0, MAXBSP: 8